Silicate

 For diverse manufacturing, technological, and artistic needs, silicates are versatile materials, both natural (such as granite, gravel, and garnet) and artificial (such as Portland cement, ceramics, glass, and waterglass).

 Structural principles

-In all silicates, silicon atom occupies the center of an idealized tetrahedron whose corners are four oxygen atoms, connected to it by single covalent bonds according to the octet rule.
-The oxygen atoms, which bears some negative charge, link to other cations (Mn+).
+In most silicates, a silicon atom occupies the center of an idealized tetrahedron whose corners are four oxygen atoms, connected to it by single covalent bonds according to the octet rule.
+The oxygen atoms, which bear some negative charge, link to other cations (Mn+).
 This Si-O-M-O-Si linkage is strong and rigid, which properties are manifested in the rock-like silicates.
 The silicates can be classified according to the length and crosslinking of the silicate anions.

 Isolated silicates

 Isolated orthosilicate anions have the formula SiO_{4}^{4−}.
 A common mineral in this group is olivine ((Mg,Fe)2SiO4).

 Two or more silicon atoms can share oxygen atoms in various ways, to form more complex anions, such as pyrosilicate Si_{2}O_{7}^{6−}.